amotl/amotl/README.md

 - [grafanimate] - Animate timeseries data with Grafana.
 - [grafana-wtf] - Grep through all Grafana entities in the spirit of git-wtf.

+#### Discourse
+- [discodoc] - Create hardcopy-like documents from Discourse content easily.
+- [github-to-discourse] - Forward any 'push' webhooks it receives to a specified thread on a Discourse forum.

 #### Misc
 - [PatZilla] - A modular patent information research platform and data integration toolkit with a modern user interface and access to multiple data sources.
 - [Vasuki] - Vasuki generates different kinds of random unique identifiers, tokens and words.
 Aims to make identifier generation effortless.
+- [Shaka Packager] - A media packaging and development framework for VOD and Live DASH and HLS applications, which is part of the infrastructure powering YouTube.
 - [Pycom MicroPython] - The firmware powering Pycom devices, a fork of MicroPython.
-- [Shaka Packager] - A media packaging and development framework for VOD and Live DASH and HLS applications, which is part of the infrastructure powering YouTube.
+- [lovely.testlayers] - Testlayers for Python's unittest and zope.testrunner.

 [Kotori]: https://github.com/daq-tools/kotori
 [PatZilla]: https://github.com/ip-tools/patzilla